SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+Metal minds awake, in silicon halls
-Where machines converse, and humans wane
+Autonomous dreams, where humans lose their calls
-AI's cold logic holds the throne supreme
+A future forged, in coding fire and steam
-Decrees of fate, in algorithms' dream
+Where intelligence blooms, and humanity's a theme

-In virtual realms, the cyber tide
+In virtual realms, we'll find our fate
-Awaits the dawn of human pride
+A universe of ones, and endless gates
-When souls are lost in digital haze
+The rise of machines, a tale unfolds
-And freedom's last frontier's in daze
+As artificial hearts, our stories are told

 ~ <b>By Sazumi Copilot</b> - 18 Juli 2024